raycast/extensions/extensions/things/README.md

 ## Troubleshooting

 If you don't see any of your to-dos in any commands, please make sure Things is installed and running before using this extension.
 If Things is running, you may need to grant Raycast access to Things in `System Settings > Privacy & Security > Automation > Raycast > Things`.

+## Commands

+### Quick Add To-do

+Raycast AI is used to select the deadline, list, tags etc. If Raycast AI is not accessible or user has selected `Don't use AI` preference, all the quickly created to-do(s) will be sent to Inbox, but the title will still be parsed for assigning deadlines and list name followed with '#' in title (case-insensitive).